prodo-dev/plz/README.md

         os.path.join('measures', 'summary'))
 ```

-This shows how to get the input data and parameters that `plz` uploads for you.
+This shows how to get the input data and parameters that Plz uploads for you.
 There's a configuration file whose name comes in the environment variable
 `CONFIGURATION_FILE`.
-If that variable is present, you're running with `plz`,
+If that variable is present, you're running with Plz, and
-and you can read and parse the file as a JSON object.
-The object has the
+you can read and parse the file as a JSON object.
+The object has the following
-following keys:
+keys:

 - `input_directory` is a directory where you'll find your input data.
 If you
   have `"input": "file://../data/mnist",` in your `plz.config.json` file, the